spacecloud-io/space-docs/content/microservices/eventing/custom-events/triggering-custom-events.md

 Custom event triggers can be invoked via the Mission Control as well.

-Head to the `Event Triggers` section and click the `Trigger` button for any event trigger in the `Actions` column to open the following form:
+Head to the `Eventing` section and click the `Trigger` button for any event trigger in the `Actions` column to open the following form:

 ![Trigger event screen](/images/screenshots/trigger-synchronous-event.png)